w3nl/typeorm/docs/data-source-options.md

 -   `flags` - List of connection flags to use other than the default ones.
 It is also possible to blacklist default ones.
     For more information, check [Connection Flags](https://github.com/mysqljs/mysql#connection-flags).

--   `ssl` - object with ssl parameters or a string containing the name of ssl profile.
+-   `ssl` - object with SSL parameters or a string containing the name of the SSL profile.
     See [SSL options](https://github.com/mysqljs/mysql#ssl-options).

 ## `postgres` / `cockroachdb` data source options